Firespindash/mint-i3wm/README.md

 # mint_i3wm
-It's a script that install _i3_ with blur effects in your _Linux Mint_
+It's a script that install _i3_ with blur effects in your _Linux Mint_.

 ![Cinnamon](cinnamon.jpg)